byrnehollander/gatsby-blog/content/posts/2020-19-04---Running-Hasura-on-the-Cheap.md

 Hopefully, you're all set!
 You can double-check by navigating to the directory with your `docker-compose.yaml` file and seeing that the `.env` file matches your Heroku database credentials.

-Now, any Heroku database maintenance will not be much of a problem for you or your app (except for a few seconds of downtime while the credentials are updated).
+Now, any Heroku database maintenance will not be much of a problem for you or your app.
+Heroku will put your database in read-only mode for up to an hour (but usually much shorter), and you will have just a few seconds of downtime while the credentials are updated.

 ## Conclusion